thimens/DataMapper/README.md

 ```
 If you don't inform any key, all items read from database will be added to the list.
 Sometimes it is ok, sometimes it is not.
 I recommend you to inform the keys always as possible.

-You can also nest a list inside another list, like nested objects.
+Like nested objects, you can also nest a list inside another list.
 The classes:
 ```c#
 public class School